maybebyte/anthesis/dns-sinkhole.md

 Domains provide a human-readable way to represent one or more IP addresses, and DNS forms one part of a larger system for communications.
-On a website, for instance, TCP/IP enables a client to access the resources on the web server, and DNS merely provides the road map that shows how to get there.
+On a website, for instance, TCP/IP (Transmission Control Protocol/ Internet Protocol) enables a client to access the resources on the web server.
+DNS merely provides the road map that shows how to get there.

 A DNS sinkhole refuses to provide answers for certain domains.
 Since the client trying to connect doesn't know the IP address of the server to